RhubarbPHP/Custard.SassC/README.md

 ```

 **Note:** The autoprefixer option requires postcss CLI and autoprefixer to be installed globally.
-These are node.js modules and can be installed
+These are node.js modules and can be installed globally with this command once you have node installed:
+`npm install -g postcss-cli autoprefixer`